bradygaster-zz/downr/src/wwwroot/posts/proust-was-a-neuroscientist/index.md

 ---

 <p>I began reading a new book last night entitled
-  <a>Proust Was a Neuroscientist</a> .
+  <a href="http://www.amazon.com/Proust-Was-Neuroscientist-Jonah-Lehrer/dp/0618620109" title="Amazon link to buy the book">Proust Was a Neuroscientist</a> .
 First some background...</p>
 <p>Once during my college education I envisioned something I&apos;ll refer to here as The Duality.
 At the time I had been doing a great deal of psychological research to satisfy my educational requirements.
 At the same time I was reading a good deal of philosophy,
   specifically some of
-  <a>Zeno&apos;s Paradoxes</a>, so it&apos;s a safe assumption that I was receiving a good deal of signals from sources that eventually collided.
+  <a href="http://en.wikipedia.org/wiki/Zeno%27s_paradoxes" title="WikiPedia Article on Zeno">Zeno&apos;s Paradoxes</a>, so it&apos;s a safe assumption that I was receiving a good deal of signals from sources that eventually collided.
 In a sense, during my personal periods of contemplation I had been evaluating the possibility of quantification of emotion.
   As I walked around campus, listened to music, or attended lectures, I was plagued by the continuous need to evaluate each stimulus from two angles - to think about the stimulus in a deductive, rational mindset while at the same time attempting to actively determine what emotional content the stimulus activated within me.
 During a particular &quot;thought session&quot; The Duality appeared to me as two bands of color that drew continuously closer to one another yet never actually met (I&apos;m sure this was inspired by Zeno&apos;s Paradox that motion is not possible).
 One of the colors in my mind represented the rational side of my thought process, while the other color represented my Emotional side (and I&apos;m not talking about left-brain-right-brain stuff here).&#xA0;</p>